 The Global Opportunity Philadelphia Fund —the GO Philly Fund—is a newly formed venture fund seeking investments in seed and early-stage technology-focused enterprises.

-The Fund will provide capital for early-stage technology companies primarily in the Greater Philadelphia region (which includes the City of Philadelphia, Bucks, Chester, Delaware, and Montgomery counties).
-The Fund expects to invest side by side with Ben Franklin in early-stage companies that pass Ben Franklin’s comprehensive due diligence process, supporting the growth of enterprises that build the community of innovation in Greater Philadelphia.
+The Fund provides capital for early-stage technology companies primarily in the Philadelphia region (which includes the City of Philadelphia, Bucks, Chester, Delaware, and Montgomery counties).
+The Fund makes follow on investments to the early-stage companies that have passed Ben Franklin’s comprehensive due diligence process, supporting the growth of enterprises that build the community of innovation in Philadelphia.

-Set within the surging opportunity of Greater Philadelphia’s growth, the Fund is uniquely positioned to expedite investor participation in the region’s emerging technology ventures, while affecting the growth of the region at large.
+Set within the surging opportunity of Philadelphia’s growth, the Fund is uniquely positioned to expedite investor participation in the region’s emerging technology ventures, while affecting the growth of the region at large.

 For Investors: Get More Information